kowainik/relude/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **`relude`** is an alternative prelude library.
-If you find the default `Prelude` unsatisfying, despite its advantages, consider using `relude` instead.
+If you find the default `Prelude` unsatisfying, consider using `relude` instead.

-Below you can find key design principles behind `relude`:
+## Key design principles

 1. **Avoid all** [**partial functions**](https://www.reddit.com/r/haskell/comments/5n51u3/why_are_partial_functions_as_in_head_tail_bad/)
    (like `head :: [a] -> a`).
-The types of partial functions lie about their behavior and usage of such functions can lead to the unexpected bugs.
-Though you can still use some unsafe functions from `Relude.Unsafe` module, but they are not exported by default.
+The types of partial functions lie about their behavior and usage of such functions can lead to unexpected bugs.
+However, you can still use some unsafe functions from `Relude.Unsafe` module, but they are not exported by default.
 2. **Type-safety**.
-We like to make invalid states unrepresentable.
-And if it's possible to express this concept through the types then we do it.
+Make invalid states unrepresentable.
+And if possible we do so through types.

     _Example:_
     ```haskell